 The two different dependencies on σ_n/σ_p come from the fact that in the resonant case, the current is expressed through the square of the sum over parton charges, while in the DIS limit, it is the sum of the squares which gives the current.
-As pointed out by Close and Isgur [10], the cross terms can cancel on average when opposite parity states are mixed.
+As pointed out by Close and Isgur [11], the cross terms can cancel on average when opposite parity states are mixed.
 Fig. 2 also indicates that the average of the $\Delta(1232)$ and the elastic peak region tend to equal the DIS curve, and that at higher masses there are many resonances whose sum may oscillate around a value of the same order of magnitude as the DIS limit.
 We note that Eq.
 (19) is satisfied if on average $\sigma_n/\sigma_p = 2/3$, which is perhaps not a bad approximation.

 This simple model gives us an indication that duality in the weak neutral current might be valid, to some extent, in a leading order valence picture of the vector hadronic current.
 Only with actual data can we determine the extent to which duality works or fails.
-What is of parituclar interest is to study the deviations due to the different mixture of resonances, their isospin structure, and their axial form factors.
+What is of particular interest is to study the deviations due to the different mixture of resonances, their isospin structure, and their axial form factors.

-In fact, a recent calculation for the $N \to \Delta$ transition predicts that the deviation from duality will be much larger for the PV asymmetry than in either the polarized or unpolarized structure functions [9].
+In fact, a recent calculation for the $N \to \Delta$ transition predicts that the deviation from duality will be much larger for the PV asymmetry than in either the polarized or unpolarized structure functions [10].
 The predictions are based on a dynamical model of pion electroproduction [41, 42], which has been extended to include the neutral current contributions through weak pion production reactions [43].
+This model predicts duality for unpolarized cross sections and small deviations from duality for the spin-dependent structure functions, in fairly good agreement with both polarized and unpolarized data.
+However, it predicts much larger deviations from duality for the parity violating asymmetry.

 To evaluate the contributions to the asymmetry A{RL} from the three structure functions $W{1,2,3}$ the following simplified form of the asymmetry is used;